Nullboi-haha/netdefenders/README.md

 # NetDefenders

-AI-assisted defensive cybersecurity analysis system with multiple specialized agents coordinated by a central orchestrator.
+AI-assisted defensive cybersecurity analysis system with a single central AI analyzer.

 ## What NetDefenders Is

 NetDefenders is a local security-analysis tool that examines security events and produces a structured threat assessment with recommended defensive actions.
-It uses a team of specialized agents — each focused on a different domain — that are coordinated by a central Orchestrator.
+It uses **one central SecurityAnalyzer** that examines all categories of defensive security data — suspicious processes, network connections, IPs/domains, malware indicators, authentication events, privilege escalation, persistence, and attack patterns.
 The system works fully offline with deterministic pattern matching, and can optionally use an OpenAI model for enhanced reasoning when an API key is provided.

 This is a **defensive** tool.
 It does not perform attacks, scan external systems, execute malware, or take destructive actions.
 It analyzes supplied data and recommends responses for a human analyst to approve.